 Yerba Mate (Ilex paraguariensis) is a small tree native to the subtropical Atlantic forests of Brazil, Paraguay, and Argentina.
 This evergreen member of the holly family was introduced to modern civilizations by the indigenous Guarani.
 For instance, the mate drink is brewed from the dried leaves and stems.
 Consumed by millions of South Americans, this tea is a healthful alternative to coffee.

 What does this drink taste like?
 Well yerba mate lives up to its name ‘cup herb’.
 The flavor is very herby or vegetal/grassy but can be very agreeable if made correctly!
 Water must NOT be boiling as this can cause bitterness.
 Steaming hot is quite sufficient.
 This is what Michael drank most Saturday mornings at the Local Tea Company tent at the Sarasota Farmer’s Market.

 The traditional way to drink the infusion is from a hollowed-out gourd through a straw called a ‘bombilla’, a reusable straw!
 The ritual is a common social practice shared with friends and carrying a set of rules.
 Usually, one person, the host will prepare and refill the cup.
 The gourd is passed around in a clockwise circle and then re-brewed many times.
 You will say ‘gracias’ and return the gourd to your host only when you have had sufficient!
 I talk to many visitors who have enjoyed this experience when traveling in South America.

 Another option is our Roasted Mate.
-As the name suggests when preparing the herb it is toasted as part of the drying process, imparting a slight roasted taste.
+The leaves are toasted which imparts a slight roasted taste.
 The leaf is dark and tastes almost coffee-like, and is a good choice if you are trying to ‘kick’ the coffee habit!

-Michael prefers our Sweet Orange Mate which is a blend of green and roasted mate along with some citrus and licorice which tends to soften the ‘herbieness’ a little.
-Either way, you will receive a surge of energy and mental clarity which really gets you on the right track and sets you up for the day!
+Michael prefers our Sweet Orange Mate, a blend of green and roasted mate along with some citrus and licorice which tends to soften the ‘herbi-ness’ a little.
+As a reult, you will receive a surge of energy and mental clarity which really gets you on the right track and sets you up for the day!